• HENGHAO Machinery

 • Finishing: After die-cutting, labels are typically rolled up for shipment.

-Each of these stages may result in material loss, which affects the final cost per label.
+Each of these stages may result in material loss, which can impact the final cost per label—something that can be more accurately estimated using Flexo Printing Calculators.

 How to Calculate Label Manufacturing Costs